aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/paragraph-features-supported-on-opendocument-import/_index.md

 {{% alert color="primary" %}}

 Each paragraph in a document is represented in Aspose.Words as a Paragraph node.
-A paragraph represesents a block of text in a document and have a variety of properties and styles.
+A paragraph represents a block of text in a document and have a variety of properties and styles.

 Using Aspose.Words you can access and change virtually all properties of a paragraph.
 Nearly all paragraph attributes are supported.
 You can also easily insert and remove paragraphs.